zml72062/linear-ode/README.md

 ## About the program

 From the introduction, one already sees that computing Jordan decomposition is a necessary step when trying to solve an equation around its regular singularities.
 However, Jordan decomposition is known to be numerically unstable.
 Therefore, our program prefers performing Jordan decompositions symbolically.

-This is always possible when the leading coefficient matrix $A_0$ has rational eigenvalues only, and in this case our program will output series solutions with all-rational coefficients.
-Otherwise, when the eigenvalue of $A_0$ is irrational, the corresponding solution will have numerical coefficients.
+Actually, we provide two implementations of the solver.
+The main difference between the two implementations is in how they do Jordan decompositions.
+One version uses library functions provided by `flint` to do Jordan decomposition.
+Those library functions are faster, and are guaranteed to give accurate symbolic results when the leading coefficient matrix $A_0$ has rational eigenvalues only.
+In this case, this implementation will output series solutions with all-rational coefficients.
+Otherwise, when at least one eigenvalue of $A_0$ is irrational, the corresponding solution will have numerical coefficients.
 In the latter case, the solution is prone to numerical errors, and the program may even fail to give a solution (when there are highly degenerate roots from a high-degree characteristic polynomial).

+Another implementation is purely based on `ginac` to do Jordan decomposition.
+This has the advantage of always producing accurate symbolic results, and being able to generalize to cases in which the differential equation relies on an additional parameter.
+However, since it is generally impossible to solve polynomial equations symbolically, this implementation does not guarantee to return a result successfully.
+Specifically speaking, it will fail and throw an error when at least one eigenvalue of $A_0$ cannot be expressed as a rational function with rational coefficients.
+Furthermore, computation would be slower compared with the `flint` version.